 Interesting facts about strawberries include prevention of inflammation in the body, and protection against eye disease.

-Delicious, proven cancer, arthritis, blindness and heart disease prevention.
+Delicious, proven prevention of malignant disease, arthritis, blindness and heart illness.
 What more do you want?

 I have raved on many times on this website about the value of coloured foods, in particular red foods, but actually all fruit and vegetables, in protection against disease.